sulimanbadour1/Python-Helpers-for-web/README.md

 # Python-to-Access-Web-Data

-# Series of exercises and code to fetch different types of web-data using python.
+Welcome to the Python-to-Access-Web-Data series!
+This repository contains a collection of exercises and Python code aimed at fetching various types of web data using Python.